Communities

 @Mu3 I think the debacle ended when LT merged with AD.
 There's no such database of part markings AFAIK, though some manufacturers provide a cross ref service on their site.
 In practice this is about asking a veteran EE - "I need a buck/boost part, who should I check with?".
 Or you can ask this of an FAE from a component vendor, in which case you'll be restricted to whatever brands they have in their line card.

-Nick Alexeev‭ wrote about 3 years ago · edited about 3 years ago
+Nick Alexeev‭ wrote over 3 years ago · edited over 3 years ago

 Supply chain reason why I usually choose a four-switch buck-boost over a SEPIC.
 In my experience, inductors go out of stock not infrequently.
 A buck-boost uses a simple single winding inductor, while a SEPIC uses a coupled inductor.
 Off-the-shelf single winding inductors are more abundant than coupled inductors.